machanigechemba/ReDi-school_course/README.md

 ### Hi there 👋

-Data science with R
+I am currently learning python and SQL

 Data science with Python

-SQL + R/python
+SQL + python
 <!--
 **machanigechemba/machanigechemba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.